JQuintero2430/articles/how-to-solve-two-sum-problem.md

     }
 }

-Resume of the algorithm:
+Summary of the Algorithm

- - 1. Create a hash map to store the numbers and their indices.
+1. Create a HashMap to store the numbers and their indices.

- - 2. Iterate through the array, for each number calculate its complement.
+2. Iterate through the array and calculate the complement for each number.

- - 3. If the complement exists in the map, return the pair of indices.
+3. If the complement exists in the map, return the pair of indices.

- - 4. If no pair is found, throw an exception.
+4. If no pair is found, throw an exception.